ghoshoreo/cse15l-lab-reports/lab2.md

 4. URLs may be accessed from the command line with `curl`.

-*This brings us to the end of my lan report 2 for CSE15L.
+*This brings us to the end of my lab report 2 for CSE15L.
 Thanks for reading through! :)*